 This Football Policy and Procedures Manual is an annual publication of the New Hampshire Interscholastic Athletic Association 251 Clinton Street Concord, NH 03301.
 Neither the whole nor part of this publication may be copied or reproduced and/or translated without first obtaining written permission from the publisher.
+All schools must be aware of the NHIAA By-Laws and policies relative to football which are published annually

-All schools must be aware of the NHIAA By-Laws and policies relative to football which are published annually in the "NHIAA HANDBOOK" as well as the rules of the game published by the National Federation of State High School
+All schools must be aware of the NHIAA By-Laws and policies relative to football which are published annually in the "NHIAA HANDBOOK" as well as the rules of the game published by the National Federation of State High School Associations.